The Wind Done Gone

 The Wind Done Gone (2001) is the first novel written by Alice Randall.
-It is a bestselling historical novel that tells an alternative account of the story in the American novel Gone with the Wind (1936) by Margaret Mitchell.
-While the story of Gone with the Wind focuses on the life of the daughter of a wealthy slave owner, Scarlett O'Hara, The Wind Done Gone tells the story of the life of one of her slaves, Cynara, during the same time period and events.
+It is a historical novel that tells an alternative account of the story in the American novel Gone with the Wind (1936) by Margaret Mitchell.
+While the story of Gone with the Wind focuses on the life of the daughter of a wealthy slave owner, Scarlett O'Hara, The Wind Done Gone tells the story of the life of slaves through Cynara, an enslaved woman during the same time period and events.

 The title is an African American Vernacular English play on the original's title.
 Cynara's name comes from the Ernest Dowson poem Non sum qualís eram bonae sub regno Cynarae, a line from which ("I have forgot much, Cynara! gone with the wind") was the origin of the title of Mitchell's novel.

 Plot summary

-Gone with the Wind revolves around Scarlett O'Hara, a pampered Southern white woman, who lives through the American Civil War and Reconstruction.
-The Wind Done Gone is the same story, but told from the viewpoint of Cynara, a mulatto slave on Scarlett's plantation and the daughter of Scarlett's father and Mammy.

-Sold from the O'Haras, Cynara eventually makes her way back to Atlanta and becomes the mistress of a white businessman.
-She later leaves him for a black aspiring politician, eventually moving with him to Reconstruction Washington, D.C.
+The Wind Done Gone is narrated through the diary of Cynara, a mixed-race enslaved woman who is the daughter of Mammy (Pallas) and Planter, the white master of the plantation, making her the half-sister of “Other” (the Scarlett O’Hara analogue).
+Cynara grows up feeling neglected, overshadowed by Mammy’s devotion to Other, and is eventually sold away as a teenager to prevent scandal.

+Years later, after Mammy’s death, Cynara returns to Tata (the Tara analogue).
+There she confronts memories of her divided family and reads a letter written by Mammy that reveals her mother’s complicated feelings toward her—both pride in her intelligence and regret at having failed her.
+Cynara also learns of Other’s death, which forces her to reflect on the rivalry that shaped her life.

+Cynara becomes the mistress of R. (the Rhett Butler analogue), who has grown estranged from Other.
+Their relationship is both intimate and pragmatic, offering Cynara material security but also underscoring her precarious social position.

+During Reconstruction, Cynara travels with R. to Washington, D.C., where she encounters prominent Black political leaders.
+She begins a relationship with a Black congressman, but recognizing the demands of his career and marriage, she entrusts their newborn child to him and his wife so the child may be raised within a stable household.

+The novel closes with Cynara’s diary entries asserting her own perspective on the decline of the Old South and the rise of Jim Crow.
+Through her writing, she rejects the romanticized myths of Gone with the Wind and reclaims her agency, declaring a history centered on her own voice rather than on the white plantation family.